amathislab/.github/profile/README.md

 - [DeepDraw](https://github.com/amathislab/DeepDraw): code for modeling proprioception with task-driven modeling, Sanbrink*, Mamidanna* et al. eLife 2023

 🌈 Please reach out, if you want to work with us!
-We love open-source science.
+We love collaborative, open-source science.

 <!--